-Introduction to chakras – Learn the 7 Chakras in body
+Introduction to chakras – Learn the 7 Chakras in the body

-Explaining seven chakras in body, most people seem to either love them or hate them.
-Everything in our universe is radiating energy, from the biggest mountain or ocean, to the tiniest blade of grass, to each individual cell in our body.
-Generally, all of our cells emit energy in different ways, and different cells will emit different kinds of energy.
+Everything in our universe radiates energy, from an enormous mountain or ocean to the tiniest blade of grass to each cell in our body.
+Generally, all of our cells emit energy in different ways, and other cells will emit different kinds of energy.
+Explaining seven chakras in the body, most people seem to either love them or hate them.

-There are different channels located on several key points of the body through which energy can flow in and out in a constant stream.
+There are different channels located on several vital points of the body through which energy can flow in and out in a constant stream.
 These are chakras.

-Here, we will try to explain the chakras in as simple as possible
+Here, we will try to explain the chakras as simply as possible.

 What are chakras?

-The word chakra means ‘wheel’, and in this sense, we are indeed referring to wheels of energy.
-Our bodies, minds, thoughts, emotions, actions, and everything around us is made of energy.
-Let’s read how chakra system balances our body in a spiritual way?
+The word Chakra means ‘wheel’; in this sense, we are referring to wheels of energy.
+Our bodies, minds, thoughts, emotions, actions, and everything around us are made of energy.
+Let’s read how the chakra system balances our body in a spiritual way?

 Major chakras and their basic properties

-The seven chakra in body points are located along the spine, from the tailbone right up to the top of the head, and they link to physical, mental, emotional, and spiritual wellbeing.
-There is a lot of discussion around where accurately the chakras are located and how many of them are there? but this overview is all about understanding the basics of this complex system.
+The seven chakras in body points are located along the spine, from the tailbone right up to the top of the head, and they link to physical, mental, emotional, and spiritual well-being.
+There are a lot of discussions about where accurately the chakras are located and how many of them are there.
+But this overview is all about understanding the basics of this complex system.

 Moving from the tailbone upward, these are the following seven main chakras: